Jaghs/statistical-modelling-python-project/README.md

 ## Process

-1. Loading in the City Bikes API to select chosen city of Paris showing all availabe bike stations in the area
+1. Loading in the City Bikes API to select chosen city of Paris showing all available bike stations in the area
-2. Loading in the Foursquare and Yelp APIs to connect their points of interest (POTs) to my city bikes information
+2. Loading in the Foursquare and Yelp APIs to connect their points of interest (POIs) to my city bikes information
 3. Merging city bikes table with Foursquare and Yelp table to see further information of the all related bike stations
 4. Importing merged data to create a linear regression model where I only kept relevant variables in the model